Your Daily Pharma Scoop: Synergy Must Buy, RedHill Positive Data, CTMX-AMGN Collaboration

 Why is this happening?

 The article gives us a number of data trends that tells us why this should not be so; but it doesn’t clearly explain the depressed prices.
-We think there are a number of reasons for this - one, Ironwood’s partnerships with Allergan has pushed the drug up although it reduced the company’s profits; two, a big partner like Allergan can market a drug in a way that a small, newly market-entered company can hardly match; three, there seems to be a lot of wrong (and false) information going around, even from well-known analysts and firms; four, we are simply expecting too much too soon.
+We think there are a number of reasons for this - one, Ironwood’s partnerships with Allergan (NYSE:AGN) has pushed the drug up, although it reduced the company’s profits; two, a big partner like Allergan can market a drug in a way that a small, newly market-entered company can hardly match; three, there seems to be a lot of wrong (and false) information going around, even from well-known analysts and firms; and four, we are simply expecting too much too soon.

 Then there’s a fifth reason, one that also makes for our upcoming catalyst and the reason we bought more SGYP today - the sNDA PDUFA on January 24, 2018.
 Approval is almost a certainty, and this will double the market potential of the drug at one go; however, at current prices, somehow, this simply doesn’t seem to have been priced in.
 I mean, we know SGYP so well that we may not understand something - that the market still does not figure out its potential.